Myles Chykerda's Profile

 Teaching is also a passion for Myles.
 While at UCLA, he instructed various courses ranging from Greek Archaeology to World Mythology.
 A core component of all these classes was ensuring students learned to think critically and analyze the world around them.
 He also participated regularly in outreach activities that brought archaeological artifacts and a passion for history and the ancient world to inner-city schools.

 All his experiences have led Myles to believe in governance via open and transparent processes rooted in facts and logic.
-As an Alberta Party candidate for Lacombe-Ponoka, he will strongly champion issues that matter to the area, including pragmatic solutions to rural crime, sustainable improvements to the region’s healthcare system, and building an efficient Government of Alberta that offers needed support to all Albertans.
+As the former Alberta Party candidate for Lacombe-Ponoka, he championed issues that matter to the area, including pragmatic solutions to rural crime, sustainable improvements to the region’s healthcare system, and building an efficient Government of Alberta that offers needed support to all Albertans.

 You can explore Myles' research interests at Academia.edu!